Let's connect VPN between AWS and home NW (RTX1100)

 AWS side

-Create virtual private gateway
+Create a virtual private gateway

-Follow the steps below to enter the virtual private gateway creation screen.
+Follow the steps below to enter the virtual private gateway creation screen

 AWS Management Console -> VPC -> Virtual Private Gateway -> Create Virtual Private Gateway

-Configure as shown in the screen below.
+Set it up as shown in the screen below

 Creating a customer gateway

-Follow the steps below to enter the customer gateway creation screen.
+Follow the steps below to enter the customer gateway creation screen

 AWS Management Console -> VPC -> Customer Gateway -> Create Customer Gateway

-Configure as shown in the screen below.
+Set it up as shown in the screen below

 Setting up a VPN connection

-Follow the steps below to enter the VPN connection creation screen.
+Follow the steps below to enter the VPN connection creation screen

 AWS Management Console -> VPC -> Site-to-Site VPN Connections -> Create VPN Connection

-Configure as shown in the screen below.
+Set it up as shown in the screen below

 AWS Management Console -> VPC -> Site-to-Site VPN Connection -> Download Configuration

-Configure route table
+Configure the route table

-Home NW router settings
+Home network router settings

-Modify the downloaded config
+Modifying the downloaded config

 Correction point 1

-In my case I would fix it to 192.168.253.1.
+In my case I change it to 192.168.253.1

 Correction point 2